MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="find_first_of"></a> `find_first_of`

-Searches for the first occurrence of any of several values within a target range or for the first occurrence of any of several elements that are equivalent in a sense specified by a binary predicate to a specified set of the elements.
+Searches for the first occurrence of any of several values within a target range.
+Or, searches for the first occurrence of any of several elements that are equivalent in a sense specified by a binary predicate to a specified set of the elements.

 ```cpp
 template<class ForwardIterator1, class ForwardIterator2>